mashastav31/Data-Visualization/README.md

 ## Challenges:

-Several:)
+A few:)

 I have used Redux before and thought I'd peak into React hooks this time - took me a second to make sense of those.
 A rewarding learning curve - turns out hooks are far less verbose.

 I did CSS manually to get some practice - even a smaller project like this one takes time to tweak.
-In production, a UI framework (e.g. Material UI) would probably be easier/cleaner.
+In production, a UI framework (e.g. Material UI) would probably be easier.

 ## Potential things to improve/add: